Play and Pragmatism in Energy Futures

 Energy Proposals Challenge

 Participants are asked to develop a tool or strategy that makes their wildest energy fantasy possible.
 They will reimagine how energy functions in the future and how alternative energy might figure into current or projected systems.
 Using image and/or language, they might design a new technology, envision alternative energy as commonplace, redesign geopolitical structures, invent a new form of energy, or imagine a less energy dependent society, for example.
 Final proposals are not limited to any one approach or narrative and are meant to expand our thinking on alternative energy.
-Participants will have two minutes to share their screen and present their ideas to the Practitioners, live or with a prerecorded video.
-Additional space will be available on the PPEH website for expanded proposals.
+Participants will have two-four minutes to share their screen and present their ideas to the Practitioners, live or with a prerecorded video.
+Follow this link for event recording and presentation pages.